Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Fixed-rate mortgages are commonly available in terms of 10, 15, 20, or 30 years.
 The choice of loan term depends on the borrower’s financial situation and preferences, with shorter terms typically resulting in higher monthly payments but lower total interest paid over the life of the loan.

-Adjustable-rate mortgages (ARMs) provide an initial interest rate that is lower than fixed-rate mortgages.
+ARMs provide an initial interest rate that is lower than fixed-rate mortgages.
 This can be an attractive option for borrowers who plan to sell their home or refinance before the fixed-rate period ends.

-In most cases, an ARM rate will be fixed for three, five, seven, or 10 years and then periodically adjust.
+In most cases, an ARM rate will be fixed for three, five, seven, or 10 years and then periodically adjusted.
 If you see a 7/6 or 10/6 ARM, that means the rate on the home loan can adjust every six months after the introductory period.
+It’s important to understand that adjustable-rate mortgages can potentially lead to higher monthly payments in the future.

 FHA loans, backed by the Federal Housing Administration, offer more flexible eligibility requirements compared to conventional loans.
 They are designed to make homeownership more accessible to first-time buyers and individuals with less-than-perfect credit.

-VA loans are exclusively available to veterans, active-duty military members, certain Reserve and National Guard members, and surviving spouses.
+VA loans are exclusively available to veterans, active-duty military members, certain reserve and National Guard members, and surviving spouses.
 These loans are backed by the U.S. Department of Veterans Affairs (VA) and offer competitive interest rates and flexible eligibility requirements.
 A significant advantage of VA loans is that they do not require a down payment.
 Borrowers obtain these loans from private lenders after first obtaining a certificate of eligibility from the VA.

 Conventional mortgage loans typically have a maximum loan amount, known as the conforming loan limit, set by the Federal Housing Finance Agency (FHFA).
-For 2024, the conforming loan limit for a single-family home is $766,550.
+For 2026, the conforming loan limit for a single-family home is $832,750.
 Any mortgage amount above that limit requires a jumbo loan.

 The choice of location can significantly impact the mortgage process.
 Homebuyers should consider not just home affordability but the overall cost of living when selecting a place to purchase a home.